 Commit to a regular meeting time and place, and decide who’s bringing snacks (because, chocolate!).
 Even if you’re starting out on a personal study quest, setting aside a certain time is a commitment to make it happen.

-Choose, from your selected topic, at least three articles and two videos to read and watch before your discussion gathering.
-For the best experience anyway, but we get reality.
+Choose, your topic, at least three articles and two videos to read and watch before your discussion gathering.
+That provides the best experience, but we get reality.
 Do as much as you can, and if you don’t get through much of the topic, show up at the discussion group gathering anyway!
 You’ll benefit just from hearing from your friends, and they’ll want to hear what you think.

 Chat using questions that are included with each topic, or come up with your own to discuss during the gathering.
 The idea is to share concepts and ideas, and take advantage of the time to think deeply about an issue.